dumingyang20/DNCNet-pytorch/README.md

 ## 6. Acknowledgement

-The denoising modeldraws inspiration form the CBDNet, as proposed in the paper titled "Toward Convolutional Blind Denoising of Real Photographs" ([paper link](https://ieeexplore.ieee.org/document/8954448)) .
+The denoising model draws inspiration form the CBDNet, as proposed in the paper titled "Toward Convolutional Blind Denoising of Real Photographs" ([paper link](https://ieeexplore.ieee.org/document/8954448)) .
 The official code is [here](https://github.com/GuoShi28/CBDNet).